A sense of accomplishment in video games

 Enough with the androgynous characters

 Team Ninja is obsessed with breasts.
 This happens to be an obsession most American men (and women) share.
-Game after game, Tecmo and many other publishers give us girls that make Dolly Pardon look prepubescent.
+Game after game, Tecmo and many other publishers give us girls that make Dolly Parton look prepubescent.
 Most thoughtful gamers (or prudes) have already declared this tendency absurd, or at least unrealistic.

 Arguing that Team Ninja should be neutered is a position that is seen as pro-women and inclusive.
 Call Final Fantasy characters effeminate, on the other hand, and you invite accusations of homophobia and narrow-mindedness.
 Before I justify my stance on the character design of Final Fantasy games and many other Japanese titles, let me first establish what I mean when I say the art is effeminate.

-Squall from Final Fantasy VIII looking coy in his furry coat is a good example. → Read the rest
+Squall from Final Fantasy VIII looking coy in his furry coat is a good example.
+Notice how pretty his hair is and his elegant stud earring.

-Best Game Ever – Sword of Vermillion
+Best Game Ever – Sword of Vermilion

 Developed by Sega (possibly AM2)